lovemedicine/goodnews/README.md

 ## todo

-- experiment with labels and prompting
+- group articles with the same topic
 - support atom feeds